-Participants will receive a Remote First Aid certificate and a Standard First Aid with Level C CPR certificate (for the workplace).
+Participants will receive a Remote First Aid certificate and a Basic (Emergency) First Aid with Level C CPR certificate (for the workplace).
 Both certifications are valid for 3 years.

 We have a lot of material to cover in our 20 hours of instruction.
 Please come prepared for an intensive weekend of first aid training.